harry7557558/spirulae/README.md

  - Real-time shader generation
  - Special functions

-The 3D graphers implements the following parameters/features:
+The 3D graphers have the following features implemented:

  - Infinite and bounded domain
  - Scalar field visualization